apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 # Gluon `Dataset`s and `DataLoader`

-One of the most critical steps for model training and inference is loading the data: without data you can't do Machine Learning!
-In this tutorial you will use the Gluon API to define a [Dataset](/api/python/docs/api/gluon/data/index.html#datasets) and use a [DataLoader](/api/python/docs/api/gluon/data/index.html#dataloader) to iterate through the dataset in mini-batches.
+One of the most critical steps for model training and inference is loading the data: without data you can't learn.
+In this tutorial, you will use the Gluon API to define a [Dataset](/api/python/docs/api/gluon/data/index.html#datasets) and use a [DataLoader](/api/python/docs/api/gluon/data/index.html#dataloader) to iterate through the dataset in mini-batches.

 ```python